Build-Week-Airbnb-2/DS/README.md

 Unit 4 - Data Cleaning, Neural Networks and Linear Regression models.
 Goal of App: To ensure that Home owners can rent their properties at the optimal range.

-This project does not have a live API which we can learn from due to CO-VID19 Site issues but it
+This project does not have a live API which we can scrape data and learn from due to CO-VID19 Site issues but it

 does have historical data from many sources available.